-• Contact the Designated Liaison Person in the Centre immediately.
+- Contact the Designated Liaison Person in the Centre immediately.
 At present this is:

-DLP Tony Rock Centre Manager tony@ozanamhouse.ie / 8742804 Assistant DLP Claire Devery Childcare Manager childcare@ozanamhouse.ie / 8742804
+DLP Tony Rock Centre Manager

+Assistant DLP Denise Hogan Childcare Manager

+childcare@ozanamhouse.ie / 8742804

+childcare@ozanamhouse.ie / 8742804

-- They will deal with the incident in an appropriate manner - Please read our DLP FAQ's sheet for more info.
+- They will deal with the incident in an appropriate manner

+- Please read our DLP FAQ's sheet for more info.